oriheldman/CNN-one-shot-facial-recognition/README.md

 ### Test images
 images from 1711 people paired for creating 500 positive pairs (images from same person) and 500 negative pairs (images from different persons)

+## CNN Architecture
+Overall, the model consists of 4 convolutional layers and 2 fully connected layers.

+Inspired by the paper “Siamese Neural Networks for One-shot Image Recognition”, the model is a siamese convolutional neural network.
+The model takes as an input two input images (x1 and x2) which are passed through the ConvNet to generate a fixed length feature vector for each image (h(x1) and h(x2)).
+Later the L1 distance is computed between the two feature vectors (h(x1) and h(x2)) to compute the similarity of the two images.

 ## Model Results
 | Set / Measure        | Loss           | Accuracy  | AUC